jump-dev/Xpress.jl/README.md

 If you encounter an error, make sure that the `XPRESSDIR` environmental variable is set to the path of the Xpress directory.
 This should be part of a standard installation.
-The Xpress library will be searched for in `XPRESSDIR/lib` on unix platforms and `XPRESSDIR/bin` on Windows.
+The Xpress library will be searched for in `XPRESSDIR/lib` on Unix platforms and `XPRESSDIR/bin` on Windows.

 For example, on macOS, you may need: